Congratulations! We are so excited for you! We welcome you and look forward to creating a delightful experience for you in our studio.

 One of the best ideas is to choose a special stuffed plush toy that can be used in portraits over time, to illustrate the rapid growth of your baby in his or her first year.
 The best example is this little girl, who completed the full baby plan year and each visit, the parents brought with them this tiny stuffed animal penguin named Pudge.
 Read the story of this little girl and her toy Pudge on my blog.

-We keep on hand a selection of simple baskets, buckets, wraps, headbands, tutus, textured floor mats, and soft snuggly clean plush toys.
+I keep on hand a selection of simple baskets, buckets, wraps, headbands, tutus, textured floor mats, and soft snuggly clean plush toys.
 Below are a few examples of them.

 We welcome you and your loved ones and any caretakers assisting you.
 We encourage both parents to be photographed with the baby and we do these portraits at the start of your session.
 If there is an older sibling, these are also completed early in the session.
 We like to photograph the family images first, then concentrate our attention for the remainder of the session on the baby alone, both awake and asleep.
 We set aside the time in order to allow the baby to become drowsy and fall asleep in the latter half of your session time.